Probing Gravitational Quantum Field Theory through Polarization Fingerprints of Gravitational Waves: Introduction

 \section{Introduction}

-Gravitational waves (GWs) have been extensively observed through various experiments, with polarization playing a crucial role in exploring extended theories of gravity.
-In the framework of metric-compatible theories, there are up to six possible polarization modes \cite{Eardley1973}: two tensor modes (+ and $\times$), two vector modes (x and y), and two scalar modes (breathing and longitudinal).
-Different gravitational theories predict distinct polarization states.
+Gravitational waves (GWs) have been detected by multiple experiments, and their polarizations play a crucial role in probing extended theories of gravity.
+In the framework of metric-compatible theories \Authorfootnote, there are up to six possible polarization modes \cite{Eardley1973}: two tensor modes ($+$ and $\times$), two vector modes ($x$ and $y$), and two scalar modes (breathing and longitudinal).
 For instance, in general relativity, only the plus and cross modes exist, which have been detected by the LIGO, Virgo, and KAGRA collaborations \cite{Abbott2023}.
 In Brans-Dicke gravity \cite{Brans1961,Brans1962}, an additional breathing mode arises due to the presence of a scalar field.
-Among various alternative theories, this paper focuses on Gravitational Quantum Field Theory (GQFT) \cite{Wu2015,Wu2016,Wu2023, Wu:2024mul}.
+Among various alternative theories, this paper focuses on Gravitational Quantum Field Theory (GQFT) \cite{Wu2015,Wu2016,Wu2023}.

 GQFT was established to reconcile general relativity (GR) and quantum field theory (QFT).
 It is based on the fundamental principle that the laws of nature are determined by the intrinsic properties of matter's basic constituents.
-This principle distinguishes between two types of symmetries: intrinsic symmetries, which are defined by the quantum numbers of quantum fields as elementary particles, and external symmetries, which describe their motion in flat Minkowski spacetime\cite{Wu2015,Wu2016}.
+This principle distinguishes between two types of symmetries: intrinsic symmetries, which are defined by the quantum numbers of quantum fields as elementary particles, and external symmetries, which describe the motion of elementary particles in flat Minkowski spacetime\cite{Wu2015,Wu2016,Wu2023}.
 According to this framework, the intrinsic spin symmetry SP(1,3) must be localized into a spin gauge symmetry following the gauge symmetry principle.